Installing Sailfish X on Xperia X using Linux

 4.1 Enable “Developer mode” by going to “Settings > About Phone” and tap the “Build Number” multiple times until you see a prompt saying “You are now a developer!”

 4.2.
 Enable “OEM unlocking” and “USB debugging” from “Settings > Developer mode” menu.

 4.3 Turn off your phone

 4.4 Connect USB cable to PC

-4.5 Press and hold the ‘Volume up’ button and connect the other end of the USB cable to your phone and wait for the LED to light up BLUE.
+4.5 Press and hold the ‘Volume up’ button gently and connect the other end of the USB cable to your phone and wait for the LED to light up BLUE.
 If it turns green then disconnect the cable and try again.

 4.6 Open Terminal on your Linux computer.
 Go to the folder where you unzipped Sailfish OS in step 3.2.